Starwarsfan2099/starwarsfan2099.github.io/_posts/2021-02-23-millionaire-calculator.md

 ![Before 2](https://starwarsfan2099.github.io/public/2021-02-23/before2.jpg){:.shadow}
 {: refdef}

 These are pictures of the machine when it was picked up.
-This machine came from Warranton Virginia, before that it was bought from an estate sale relatively close by.
+This machine came from Warranton, Virginia, before that it was bought from an estate sale relatively close by.
 The machine was working via the crank, but it was very tight.
 The power cord was mostly and other wiring was in pretty bad shape.

 {:refdef: style="text-align: center;"}
 ![Before 3](https://starwarsfan2099.github.io/public/2021-02-23/before3.jpg){:.shadow}